 - 1. Good attendance is a requirement of this course and of academic success generally.
-A student's failure to attend fifteen percent of classes means that he or she will receive a failing grade for participation. - 2.
+Missing fifteen percent of classes will result in a student receiving a failing grade for participation. - 2.
 Good attendance means more than simply being present physically during class time.
 It means coming to class prepared, having read the assigned material(s) for the day, and showing respect to all the other members of the class by being attentive.
 Disruptive activities for instance, talking while the instructor or other students are speaking will not be tolerated. - 3.
 Cell phones are to be turned off and kept out of sight at all times.
 Failure to comply with this rule will result in a reduced participation grade.
 Repeat offenders will receive a failing participation grade. - 4.
 All formal assignments are to be submitted as hard copies.
 This means that I will not accept electronic submissions of formal assignments. - 5.
 All assignments are to be submitted by the assigned date.
 Late assignments will be penalized 3% per day, with weekends counting as one day.
 I will grant extensions for assignments in extenuating circumstances only.
 Last-minute requests for extensions will not be granted unless medical documentation can be provided.
 Please note that I will not accept any unsubmitted assignments after I have handed back marked assignments to the class.
-(Turnaround time for marked assignments is usually about two weeks). - 6.
-Students should avoid making travel plans until after the exam schedule has been set.
-The registrar will release the exam schedule during the semester; please note that absolutely no alternative examination dates will be considered except in the case of a medical emergency.
+(Turnaround time for marked assignments is usually about two weeks).